Population Models for Star Formation Timescales in Early Galaxies: The First Step Towards Solving Outshining in Star Formation History Inference: Introduction

 In principle, one can solve both these problems by performing individual spectral energy distribution (SED) fits instead.
 Indeed, with advancements in panchromatic SED fitting techniques, numerous studies attempt to estimate SFH variability by fitting photometric observations from deep JWST surveys (e.g., \citealt{Ciesla2023}), in addition to using the \ha-to-UV flux ratios \citep{Asada2024,Endsley2024}.
 However, the challenge here is that the inference of SFHs from individual SED fitting of photometric data, at least in broad-band photometry, cannot distinguish between an ``extremely bursty" and a ``smooth" model. \citet{Wang2023:sys} has demonstrated that both models can produce statistically acceptable solutions, as the Bayes factor shows no preference for either model.

 Fundamentally, the challenge is in solving outshining.
 To infer SFH from integrated light is to infer the past from the present, but with asymmetric information: a recent burst of star formation dramatically outshines the older, fainter stellar populations, even in the near-infrared where old stars are relatively brightest.
 This prevents an accurate inference of the full SFH, introducing biases in the stellar mass and SFR estimates. \citet{Papovich2001} analyzed the HST photometric data of a sample of Lyman-break galaxies at $2 \lesssim z \lesssim 3.5$, and found that a hypothetical old stellar population could in principle contain up to $\approx 3-8$ times the stellar mass of the young stars that dominate the observed SED; \citet{Wang2023:sys} showed that highly stochastic SFHs constrained only by broadband photometry produce $\sim 0.8$ dex systematics in SFR averaged over a short timescale and $\sim 0.3$ dex systematics in average stellar age.
+Recent studies performed on cosmological simulations also hint at systematic biases in inferred stellar masses (e.g., \citealt{Narayanan2024,Cochrane2025}).
 Owing to the expected increasing prevalence of burstiness at $z \gtrsim 4$ as outlined previously, and paired with the fact that the SFH is degenerate with most key parameters measured from galaxy SEDs, outshining is perhaps the biggest challenge in interpreting the light from galaxies in the early universe.

 In addition, galaxy brightness (and therefore detectability in a flux-limited survey) and burstiness are inherently interconnected, as a recent burst makes galaxies bright.
 It follows that the duty cycle of the SFH variation would be biased in a flux-limited sample; that is, galaxies without a burst at the low-mass end (over a range of $10-100$ in stellar mass according to a study done on the FIRE simulation; \citealt{Sun2023:seen}) are preferentially missed.
 This selection effect has broad implications for statistical studies of the galaxy population such as the mass assembly history and global SFH.